 Welcome to the Discipline of Obstetrics, Gynaecology and Neonatology

-The Discipline of Obstetrics, Gynaecology and Neonatology conducts teaching and research across several sites.
-These activities are carried out at Royal Prince Alfred Hospital, Royal North Shore Hospital, Westmead Hospital, Nepean Hospital and the Rural Clinical Schools.
+The Discipline of Obstetrics, Gynaecology and Neonatology conducts teaching and research across six clinical schools: The Royal Prince Alfred Hospital, Royal North Shore Hospital, The Sydney Adventist Hospital, Westmead Hospital, Nepean Hospital and the Rural Clinical Schools at Dubbo and Orange.

 Areas of excellence: